 Prior construction from 1996 to 1999 along SR 7 north of I-95 constructed a parclo interchange (Exit 166) in place of the congested intersection with SR 58 (Churchmans Road).
 This coincided with a short extension of SR 1 north to the expressway end preceding AAA Boulevard east by the Morgan Christiana Center.
 Interchanges at I-95 and SR 58 were numbered Exits 100B/C and 101 respectively until the renumbering to use the kilometer based system used on SR 1 elsewhere.

-Delaware 7 again rejoins Stanton Christiana Road north from Delaware 58 to combine with Delaware 4 east from Stanton Ogletown Road.
+SR 7 again rejoins Stanton Christiana Road north from SR 58 to combine with SR 4 east from Stanton Ogletown Road.
 Known as Churchmans Crossing, the area bound by Delaware Park to the north, I-95 to the south, and the Christiana Hospital vicinity to the west was previously named Metroform.
 Metroform was a large scale development planned in the 1980s/90s.
 Outside of the Fairplay train station at Delaware Park, plans for the town never materialized, and standard retail shopping centers and other development instead took place.

 SR 7 (Limestone Road) curves northwest from the partition with McKennans Church Road as both intersect Milltown Road by Milltown Shopping Center.
 Previously Eagle doghouse signals with 12 inch red lens operated at Milltown and Limestone Roads.
 Of note during that time period, the access road linking SR 7 north with McKennans Church Road by Mealey Funeral Home was not yet built.
 This resulted in traffic congestion due drivers making back to back turns onto Milltown Road east and McKennans Church Road north.
 Widening of SR 7 resulted in enhancement of the signal system here, with successive signals operating along Milltown Road.2